Antony and Cleopatra: Power dynamics

 To cool a gipsy's lust.

 Cleopatra's character is slightly unpindown-able, as her character identity retains a certain aspect of mystery.
 She embodies the mystical, exotic, and dangerous nature of Egypt as the "serpent of old Nile".
 Critic Lisa Starks says that "Cleopatra [comes] to signify the double-image of the "temptress/goddess".
-She is continually described in an unearthly nature which extends to her description as the goddess Venus.
+She is continually described in unearthly terms, extending to her description as the goddess Venus.